Ram Lakhina: Career

 During 1961–1968, Lakhina served in various positions at the International Student Conference, including the post of Secretary General in 1966–1968.

 Ram Lakhina founded the Indo-Dutch Chamber of Commerce to promote business relations between India and the Netherlands.
 He was President of the Chamber from 1979 to 2003.

 In 1980, Ram Lakhina co-founded the Foundation for Critical Choices for India (FCCI) and served as its president from 1983 to 1991 and then again from 1994 to 2003.

 He has also served as a member on the high level committee of Non-Resident Indians appointed by the Ministry of Commerce, Government of India to promote India's foreign trade from 1988 to 1991.

 From 1994 to 2002, Lakhina was the first Chairman of the Global Organization for People of Indian Origin (GOPIO), a non-partisan, secular global organisation engaged in promoting the wellbeing of people of Indian origin.

 Since 1999, Lakhina is the Chairman of Mahatma Gandhi Memorial Foundation (Stichting Standbeeld Mahatma Gandhi), Amsterdam.

 Another organisation, with which Lakhina has been closely associated for a long period, is the Netherlands India Chamber of Commerce and Trade (NICCT) which came into being as a result of the merger between the India Trade Council and the Indo Dutch Chamber of Commerce and Trade.
 Lakhina is the Founder and has been the Executive President since its establishment in 2003 up to April 2010.
-He then served as the Chairman until 2015.
+He then served as the chairman until 2015.
 He is now the Chairman Emeritus.

 Recently, Lakhina co-founded is The World Forum for Ethics and Business, a Belgium-based foundation which mandate includes all manners of pursuing and establishing the indispensable ethical foundations of business in a globalised world.

 Personal life

 Lakhina married Sanyukta Kashyap in 1966.
-They have two children – daughter Kavita (1972), who works in the family business; and son Lavesh (1975), who manages his own company and is the Founder and Executive President of the Indian Expat Society.
+They have two children.